wcfrobert/ezweld/README.md

   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_properties.png?raw=true" alt="demo" style="width: 60%;" />
 </div>

-The line method also assumes that thicknesses within a weld group is uniform.
-This is NOT always the case.
+An important limitation of the line method is that it assumes uniform thickness within a weld group.
+This doesn't have to be the case.
 The above table should NOT be used for **weld groups with variable thicknesses.** In the rare case that we have variable thicknesses within a weld group, we must first calculate an "effective" length in proportional with the minimum thickness within the weld group.

 $$L_{effective} = \frac{t}{t_{min}} \times L_i$$

-This modified length can then be used to calculate geometric properties.
+Then use this modified length to calculate geometric properties.

 $$x_{cg} = \frac{\sum x_i L_i}{\sum L}$$